 We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 The Company is not required to have, nor were we engaged to perform an audit of its internal control over financial reporting.
 Our audits included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
 Accordingly, we express no such opinion.
-An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statement estimates made by management, as well as evaluating the overall financial statement presentation.
+An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
+An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinion.